-The saying, “Wait until your father gets home” must have been terrifying for some children.
+The saying, “Wait until your father gets home” must have been terrifying for many children.

 Children, especially boys, also experienced violence at school.
-Corporal punishment included paddling, caning, whipping, having knuckles hit with a ruler and spankings.
+Corporal punishment included paddling, caning, whipping, hitting knuckles with a ruler and spankings.

-Some corporal punishments resulted in death.
-The most famous case is that of the Eastbourne Manslaughter in 1860.
-Fifteen-year-old Reginald Cancellor, who suffered according to contemporary accounts from water on the brain and was unable to learn, was beaten so severely by his teacher Thomas Hopley that he died.
-Hopley tried to cover up the crime, but it was later discovered during an autopsy.
+The most famous case is the Eastbourne Manslaughter case of 1860.
+Fifteen-year-old Reginald Cancellor, who suffered from water on the brain and was unable to learn, according to contemporary accounts, was beaten so severely by his teacher Thomas Hopley that he died.
+Hopley tried to cover up the crime, but evidence was discovered during an autopsy.

 Hopley was convicted of manslaughter.
-Because he was an educator and thus served an authoritative role similar to a parent, he could not legally be charged with murder.
+He could not legally be charged with murder because he was an educator and thus served an authoritative role similar to a parent.

-Spousal rape originated with the notion that husbands could have sex with their wives whenever they chose.
-It plays off the notion that a wife is a husband’s property, and this idea was strengthen by Bible passages.
+Spousal rape originated with the belief that husbands could have sex with their wives whenever they wanted.
+It played off the notion that a wife is a husband’s property, and this was strengthen by Biblical passages.

 Rape outside of marriage was a violation of a father or husband’s property, not a violation of a woman’s legal rights.

-In the U.S., maritial rape became illegal in all states in 1981.
-It wasn’t until 1993 that the UN declared spousal rape a violation of human rights.
+Spousal rape remained legal worldwide until the 1970s.
+Marital rape became illegal in all the U.S. states in 1981.
+It wasn’t until 1993 that United Nations declared spousal rape a violation of human rights.